MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ## Create a diff report
 A `diff` report is available so you can see and manage differences between the local and remote R environments.
+The diff report contains details on:
++ The R versions running on the server and locally
-The diff report contains information regarding R versions, R packages installed locally, but not on the remote session, and differences between R package versions.
-This report is shown by default when you log in, but can be run anytime by executing the function: `diffLocalRemote()`.
++ The R packages installed locally, but not on the remote session
++ The differences between R package versions.

+This report appears whenever you log in, and you can also get the report using the `diffLocalRemote()` function.

 <a name="run"></a>